-3. Compliance: U.S. corporations have had compliance risk regarding their international operations for decades, particularly in the form of the Foreign Corrupt Practices Act (FCPA), an anti-bribery statute dating to the 1970s.
-But it is now routinely said that "economic sanctions are the new FCPA," while others have remarked that "export controls are the new sanctions."
-108
+3. Compliance and the Role of the General Counsel: U.S. corporations have had compliance risk regarding their international operations for decades, particularly in the form of the Foreign Corrupt Practices Act (FCPA), an anti-bribery statute dating to the 1970s.
+But the current geopolitical environment has heightened the complexity and pervasiveness of compliance issues.
+It is now routinely said, for example, that "economic sanctions are the new FCPA," while others have remarked that "export controls are the new sanctions."

-Corporate crime is now inextricably bound up with national security concerns.
-A senior DOJ official recently noted that over the period from late 2022 to the spring of 2023, roughly two-thirds of the department's major corporate criminal resolutions implicated U.S. national security.
-Building on the theme, a second DOJ official stated, "Our message should be clear: the tectonic plates of corporate crime have shifted.
-National security compliance risks are widespread; they are here to stay; and they should be at the top of every company's compliance risk chart."
-In a client advisory, law firm Arnold & Porter warned, "Every business decision - from operations to employment, information and communications technologies and services sources, sales, distribution, merger and acquisitions, and more - now runs the risk of being scrutinized by the U.S. government under a powerful national security lens."
+In addition, corporate crime is now inextricably bound up with national security concerns.
+A senior DOJ official noted that over the period from late 2022 to the spring of 2023, roughly two-thirds of the department's major corporate criminal resolutions implicated U.S. national security.
+110 Building on the theme, a second DOJ official stated, "Our message should be clear: the tectonic plates of corporate crime have shifted.
+National security compliance risks are widespread; they are here to stay; and they should be at the top of every company's compliance risk chart."111 In a client advisory, law firm Arnold & Porter warned, "Every business decision - from operations to employment, information and communications technologies and services sources, sales, distribution, merger and acquisitions, and more - now runs the risk of being scrutinized by the U.S. government under a powerful national security lens."112

 Heightened geopolitical risk to corporate strategy and operations appears to be altering the role of the general counsel in some firms, expanding their role in risk assessment, crisis management and strategic guidance.
-In a 2023 survey, 40 percent of general counsel expressed
+113 In a 2023 survey, 40 percent of general counsel expressed concern over geopolitical uncertainty and instability.
+114 One respondent framed the general counsel today as a "secretary of state for the CEO," ready to handle geopolitical crises that emerge unexpectedly.
+115